Like this post?

 Super-Replicating Belief: A Belief that has some property which facilitates its own transmission, which makes it be held by an increasing number of minds.

 There is a super-replicating false belief in our society that sleeping in is lazy.
-Sleeping in is not lazy- many individuals would actually be more productive if they slept in versus waking up early.
+Sleeping in is not lazy- many individuals would actually be more productive if they slept in versus waking up early (especially if they learned lucid dreaming).
 But as a whole, promoting the belief that sleeping in is lazy serves the needs of a stable society, in which individuals are all on similar schedules.

 What are some of the ways that society makes us feel guilty for sleeping in?